porridgewithraisins/jam-bot/docs/CONFIG.md

 **permissions**: `{rolename : [commands]}` Specify for each role, the commands that will be _exclusive_ to that role.
 You can also configure commands to be exclusive to multiple roles.
 Note that the role name is case sensitive.

-**allowUnattended**: (_default: true_) Whether or not to respect the defined permissions for a command when it is used in a voice channel where none of the listening members are able to use the command.
+**allowUnattended**: (_default: true_) Whether or not to respect the defined permissions for a command when it is used in a voice channel where none of the its members are allowed to use said command.

-Command names are recognized as present in the table of contents of [COMMANDS.md](COMMANDS.md).
+Command names are recognized as present [here](COMMANDS.md#table-of-contents).

 Notes: